kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 pip3 install -r requirements.txt
 ```
 - Download the datasets and Mask R-CNN pre-trained weights [[link]](https://drive.google.com/drive/folders/1nVDuAx7qNio2drHVjADsG6s6wfZ4tKdH?usp=sharing) into corresponding folders.
 The pretrained weights can be donwloaded [here](https://github.com/matterport/Mask_RCNN/releases) as well.
 The weights should be saved in [assets](assets) folder
 - (Optional) The trained model (trained_model/mask_rcnn_fruit_0477.h5) used to generate the results is part of the content of the above link.
-If are interested in reproducing the results without training the model place this file should be placed in the [logs](assets/logs) folder.
+If you are interested in reproducing the results without training the model place this file should be placed in the [logs](assets/logs) folder.